whejy/myVault/README.md

 `python3 manage.py runserver`

-to initiate database and start Django server.
+to initiate the database and start Django server.

 In a second terminal window, navigate to /frontend and execute: